 Warehouse management with a 3PL: 5 advantages

 Because warehouse processes are so complicated and expensive, many brands choose to outsource the entire fulfillment process to a third-party logistics (3PL) company.
 Unlike an on-demand warehousing company that finds warehouses with excess space, 3PLs run their own fulfillment centers and should have standardized warehouse management across all of them.

 Here are some of the advantages of working with a professional logistics company to store inventory and ship orders.

 1. Logistical optimizations

-3PLs work with thousands of companies — including seasonal brands, high growth brands, and everyone in between — so they have a lot of data and can do everything from analyzing shipping zones to forecast demand and inventory.
+3PLs work with thousands of companies, so they have a lot of data and can do everything from analyzing shipping zones to forecast demand and inventory.

 Continuously aggregating and learning from data helps optimize each warehouse for greater efficiency as well as provide reduced shipping costs and transit times for your customers, all of which help you grow.

 2. Multiple warehouses and larger geographic footprint